byuccl/bfasst/README.md

                         YAML file describing errors to inject for testing.Only works with flows designed for error injection
 ```

 There are also several pre-configured *experiments*, which allow you to run a large set of designs and collect results.
-These configurations are located within the `experiments` directory, and can be run using `./scripts/run_experiment.py`:
+These configurations are located within the `experiments` directory, and can be run using `python ./scripts/run_experiment.py`:
 ```
 usage: run_experiment.py [-h] [-j THREADS] [--print_period PRINT_PERIOD] experiment_yaml